How is it ‘advanced’?

 How is it different?

 There is often confusion around the different names and techniques used in the field of breathwork.
 The style of advanced breathwork I offer places special emphasis on release and transformation of difficult emotions.
-Like rebirthing-breathwork and holotropic breathwork, it uses the accumulation of breath energy to access non-ordinary states of energy and consciousness, fostering an environment for personal growth and self-healing.
+Like rebirthing-breathwork, holotropic breathwork, and their many advanced breathwork offshoots, it uses the accumulation of breath energy to access non-ordinary states of energy and consciousness, fostering an environment for personal growth and self-healing.
 There is some difference in emphasis and approach among these forms.
-For example, holotropic breathwork aims to support transpersonal experiences and rebirthing-breathwork aims to support spiritual cleansing.
+For example, holotropic breathwork aims to support transpersonal healing experiences and rebirthing-breathwork tends to support spiritual cleansing.
 However, each facilitator has their own style, each breather has their own path, and no two sessions are alike, so the distinctions tend to break down.
 Also, different approaches may be appropriate at different times in your path of growth.

-How is breathwork different from potent healing modalities that make use of plant medicine or psychedelics?
-Psilocybin and ketamine are among substances that have been used skillfully in aid of healing through altered states of consciousness.
+How is breathwork different from potent healing modalities that make use of plant medicines or psychedelics?
+Psilocybin, ketamine, and other substances have been used in therapeutic healing practices.
 I don’t have personal experience receiving or facilitating healing with these substances.
-My sense is that, as potent as advanced breathwork is, the experience is less intense, less lengthy, more natural feeling, and with more feeling of control than substance-aided modalities.
+My impression is that, as potent as advanced breathwork is, the experience is more natural feeling, less lengthy, less intense, and with more feeling of control than the substance-aided modalities.

-In any style of breathwork, it is important to find a competent facilitator with whom you feel trust in order to feel comfortable to let go of habitual defenses and explore deeper realms of consciousness.
+In any style of breathwork, and other deep healing modalities, it is important to find a competent, well-trained facilitator you can trust in order to feel comfortable to let go of habitual defenses and explore deeper realms of consciousness.